itsmaximelau/stock-tracker/readme.md

 ## Description
 Command-line interface stock tracker to get basic stock informations using Yahoo Finance! in the form of a watchlist and a portfolio.

-## What have I learned ?
-- Web scraping (with BeautifulSoup)
-- CLI formatting
-- SQLite3

 ## How does it work ?
-This program works in a command-line interface.
+This program works in a command-line interface and has the following features :

-WATCHLIST :
+Watchlist :
 User has the choice to input stock ticker in his watchlist to keep track of the stock price.

-PORTFOLIO :
+Portfolio :
 User has the choice to input transactions to keep track of his portfolio value in real-time.

-STOCK TRACKER :
+Stock tracker :
 Once tickers and/or transactions has been input, user can launch live stock tracker.
 Then, the program scrapes data from Yahoo!
 Finance to give real-time data according to user input.
-Data refreshes every 45 seconds (editable).
+Data refreshes every 45 seconds.

 ## Example